$F$-term Multi-Field Inflation in Supergravity without Stabiliser Superfields: Inflation in supergravity

 Introducing a stabiliser superfield is not the only solution.
 It is possible to avoid additional physical degrees of freedom for large-field inflation in supergravity~\cite{Ketov:2014qha} by exploiting the shift symmetry again and boosting the size of either $K_i$ or $W_i / W$.

-Let us consider a generic $W$ with the following $K$:
+Let us consider a generic $W$ with the following shift-symmetric $K$:

 where $c$ and $\xi$ are real parameters.
 The quadratic term gives the approximately canonical kinetic term.
-The quartic term ensures the imaginary part of $\Phi$ approximately vanishes as long as $\Phi$ breaks supersymmetry and $\xi > +\mathcal{O}(1)$ because it leads to supersymmetry-breaking mass squared term $12 \xi (H^2 + m_{3/2}^2)$.
+The quartic term ensures the imaginary part of $\Phi$ approximately vanishes as long as $\Phi$ breaks supersymmetry and $\xi > +\mathcal{O}(1)$ because it leads to supersymmetry-breaking mass squared term $12 \xi (H^2 + m_{3/2}^2)$, where $H$ is the Hubble parameter and $m_{3/2}=e^{K/2}|W|$ is the gravitino mass.
 Then, the first term leads to a non-vanishing $K_\Phi$, which boosts the positive contribution to the scalar potential.
 The absence of the cubic term can be understood as follows.
 Suppose there is initially a cubic term as well as other shift-symmetric terms.
 Provided that the quartic term is sufficiently large, the imaginary part is stabilised at a finite field value.
 Expanding $K$ around this point, the cubic term approximately vanishes.
+Because of the shift symmetry in $K$, the flat direction $\text{Re}\, \Phi$ is the inflaton candidate, whose potential is specified by the superpotential $W$, which explicitly breaks the shift symmetry.

 The corresponding scalar potential is given by

 To avoid the negative term from dominating, we impose the condition

 In the above parametrisation we have $K^{\bar{\Phi}\Phi} \approx 1$, so that $|c| \gtrsim \sqrt{3}$.